StrangeRanger/bash-style-guide/docs/guidelines/bashism.md

 fi
 ```

-**Disadvantage**: Since `grep` is an external command, the potential for errors and performance issues increases due to different implementations across systems.
+**Disadvantage**: `grep` is an external command, which can introduce errors and performance issues (though negligible) due to differing implementations across different operating systems.

 ---